JohnathonHutt/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai

-Challenge the computer in three different AI modes.
+Challenge the computer in three different 'AI' modes.

 Just select a difficulty setting at the top and begin by selecting your first move (by clicking on a tile).